johnyli-jaskari/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics/README.md

 ### A short reflection (150–200 words) at the end, in its own section, covering:

-Which command surprised you (positively or negatively)?
+Which command surprised you (positively or negatively)?   <br>
-Which command will you use most often, and why?
+Which command will you use most often, and why?         <br>
-What one thing about the Linux CLI is still confusing?
+What one thing about the Linux CLI is still confusing?      <br>